Engee documentation

 Details

-The attenuation in the delay band, specified as a positive real scalar greater than the value of the parameter Passband attenuation (dB), in dB.
+Attenuation in the delay band in dB, specified as a positive real scalar greater than the value of the parameter Passband attenuation (dB).

 Dependencies